 Breaks: If you are taking a break or stopping to admire a view, move off the trail so others can pass without impediment.

-Noise Pollution: Try to avoid being excessively noisy.
+Noise: Try to avoid being excessively noisy on the trail.
 This is easier said than done if you are hiking in a big group.
-Be conscious of the fact that others may prefer to hear the sounds of nature rather than your own dulcet tones.
-A notable exception to this rule is if you are hiking in bear country (see Animal Encounters in HEALTH & SAFETY).
+Be conscious of the fact that others may prefer to hear the sounds of nature rather than your own dulcet tones (e.g. If you need to use your cell phone, try and do so out of earshot of your fellow hikers).
+A notable exception to this “less is more” propriety is if you happen to be hiking in bear country (see Animal Encounters in HEALTH & SAFETY), where making noise will help to minimize the chances of a surprise encounter.